-Native to North America, Salix discolor grows in many states and southern Canada, zones 4 - 8.
-And just like Salix babylonica trees, it thrives in full sun with moist soil.
-Growing up to about 15 feet, Salix discolor can be a hefty deciduous, multi-trunk shrub, or trained into a small tree with pruning.
+Native to North America, S. discolor grows in many states and southern Canada, Zones 4 – 8.
+And just like S. babylonica trees, it thrives in full sun with moist soil.
+Growing up to about 15 feet, S. discolor can be a hefty deciduous, multi-trunk shrub, or trained into a small tree with pruning.
 The leaves are shiny green during the summer, turning yellow in the autumn.
 These shrubs make a lovely hedge or specimen plant in a flower garden, paired with other butterfly-attracting plants, such as milkweed, monarda, and buddleia.

-But what’s so great about Salix discolor is the silver-gray catkins that emerge in late winter/early spring.
+But what’s so great about S. discolor is the silver-gray catkins that emerge in late winter and early spring.
 These cute, fuzzy little “kitten paws” are more than just a showy sign of spring.
 Tiny flowers pop out from the fuzz, providing an early food source of pollen for scavenger honeybees.

-In addition, the Salix discolor is a host plant to many butterflies and moths, including: dreamy duskywing, morning cloak, eastern tiger swallowtail, viceroy, and twin-spotted sphinx.
-There are also medicinal properties associated with all willow varieties, but I'll leave that information up to trained herbalists.
-Let's just say, it's important to have access to willow during, oh, I don't know, a zombie apocalypse or something.
+In addition, the S. discolor is a host plant to many butterflies and moths, including: dreamy duskywing, morning cloak, eastern tiger swallowtail, viceroy, and twin-spotted sphinx.
+There are also medicinal properties associated with all willow varieties, but I’ll leave that information up to trained herbalists.

-Salix discolor and Salix babylonica are simply the easiest plants to propagate.
+S. discolor and S. babylonica are simply the easiest plants to propagate.
 There are three steps:

-- Grab your snips (I guess they’re called hand pruners nowadays) and cut a few five-inch branches of your willow of choice.
+- Grab your snips (I guess they’re called hand pruners nowadays) and cut a few 5-inch branches of your willow of choice.